doougg26/doougg26/README.md

-## :👋 Hi there!
+## 👋 Hi there!
 I’m a beginner front-end developer passionate about creating beautiful and functional websites.
 I’m constantly learning and improving my skills in HTML, CSS, and JavaScript.
-Check out my repositories to see some of my projects!
+Check out my repositories to see some of my projects!😁

- 😁

  <div>
    <a href="https://github.com/doougg26">